 Opening Day, 2019.
 Partly cloudy, a cool 68°.
 44,655 in attendance.
-A record number watching live on FOX Sports San Diego.
+A record number watching live on FOX (now Bally) Sports San Diego.
 Perhaps the most-anticipated introduction in the 50 years of the Padres franchise.
 A 20-year old phenom breaking the starting lineup.

 "...making his Major League debut, the shortstop number 23, Fernando...
 Tatis......
 JUNIOR!"

 The hype was wholly justified.
 Tatis recorded his first Major League hit in his first Major League at-bat.
 He was 2-for-3 on the day, making him the youngest player to record a multi-hit game on Opening Day since 1975.

 Nothing short of a human highlight reel, Tatis has since made leaping grabs and diving stops look easy.
 He routinely stretches singles into extra-base hits, swipes bags, and drives towering blasts.
 Had his rookie season not been cut short by injury after 84 games, Tatis might've become the just the fifth shortstop to join the illustrious 30-30 club, as measured by home runs and stolen bases.

 In an interview with The Athletic, World Series champion, and now Padres Associate Manager, Skip Schumaker said: